Nomenclature of Phycobilin lyases and related proteins

 - CpcU-I subfamily CpcU-I forms a heterodimer with CpcS-I, as shown in Synechococcus sp.
 PCC7002 (Saunée et al, 2008; Shen et al, 2008).

-- CpcU-II subfamily Present only in marine Synechococcus and Cyanobium spp.).
-Not formely characterized yet but likely forms a heterodimer with CpcS-II.
-Indeed, CpcU-II sequences are most closely related to CpcU-I and they have the same phyletic profile as CpsS-II.
+- CpcU-II subfamily Present only in marine Synechococcus and in Cyanobium spp.
+Not formally characterized yet but it likely forms a heterodimer with CpcS-II.
+Indeed, CpcU-II sequences are most closely related to CpcU-I and they have the same phyletic profile as CpcS-II.

 - CpeS family Two members of this family were characterized biochemically : the "CpeS Pro HL" of Prochlorococcus marinus MED4 (Wiethaus et al 2010) and the CpeS-I of Fremyella diplosiphon Fd33/UTEX481/PCC7601 (Biswas et al., 2011).